mucommander/mucommander/readme.txt

 - Added a debug console that shows recent log messages.
 - New 'Skip errors' option added to copy/move/unpack/download file operations, allowing file transfer errors to be ignored silently (ticket #231).
+- Files can be selected or marked one block at a time (ticket #116).
+  Default shortcuts are Control+UP/DOWN and Shift+Control+UP/DOWN respectively.

 Improvements:
 - Tar/TGZ and Zip unpacking speed has been improved significantly (ticket #74).